mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 The discussion section of  chapter 6 we examined the complexity of the expanded object in this research, noting both the diversity in terms of motivations and mediational strategies present and the limitations of 3GAT to clearly represent the important interactions between activity systems [@engestrom_development_1996].
 This section draws on diverse conceptions of agency to undertake an ecological analysis of the cultural plane of activity.
 To do this, it works with findings from Chapter 6 regarding GDP use and introduces new data from interviews with participants.
 It (re)frames these findings using concepts of repertoires and third space via attention to issues of participant identity and movement of practices between learning settings.

 KEEP RECAP FOR NOW.
-Third spaces for Gutiérrez are collective zones of proximal development, which can be both an specific environment and/ or a process within existing contexts supporting a hybrid approach where formal and informal repertoires are blended in collaborative work on an expanded object.
+Third spaces for Gutiérrez are collective zones of proximal development, which can be both an specific environment and/ or a process within existing contexts supporting a hybrid approach where diverse repertoires are re-mediated or blended in collaborative work on an expanded object [@gutierrez_developing_2008].
 To augment this setting related concept, Rogoff and Gutiérrez [@gutierrez_cultural_2003; @gutierrez_youth_2019-1] use repertoires as a lens to contribute to discussion of expansive learning in CHAT as a positive enacted demonstration of diversity and equity.

+THERE IS ALSO A LINK TO MUTUAL APPROPRIATION HERE.

 MAKE CLEARER
 The overall goal is of this section is to